dotnet/AspNetCore.Docs/aspnet/mvc/videos/mvc-2/aspnet-mvc-for-the-rest-of-us/aspnet-mvc-for-the-rest-of-us-part-2.md

 ---
 title: "ASP.NET MVC For the Rest of Us: Part 2 | Microsoft Docs"
 author: JoeStagner
-description: "In this Video Microsoft's Joe Stagner builds a "Contact Us" feature for an ASP.NET MVC application by adding a View, Controller Logic and a Custom Model to t..." ms.author: riande
+description: "In this Video Microsoft's Joe Stagner builds a 'Contact Us' feature for an ASP.NET MVC application by adding a View, Controller Logic and a Custom Model to t..." ms.author: riande
 manager: wpickett
 ms.date: 04/22/2010